onionshare/onionshare/README.md

 brew install --cask onionshare
 ```

-See [these instructions](https://docs.onionshare.org/2.3/en/install.html#install-in-linux) to install OnionShare in Linux with Flatpak.
+See [these instructions](https://docs.onionshare.org/2.6/en/install.html#linux) to install OnionShare in Linux as a Flatpak or Snap package.

 ## Documentation